WE ARE NOW HIRING FOR THE POSITION

 - Be of good moral character and habits.

-- Must possess a minimum of a diploma or degree from an accredited college or university.
+- Must possess a secondary school diploma or equivalent, a diploma or degree from an accredited college or university is beneficial.

 - Possess a valid driver’s licence with no more than six accumulated demerit points, permitting you to drive an automobile in Ontario with full driving privileges.